-Endometriosis happens when tissue similar to the lining of the uterus (womb) grows outside of the uterus.
-It causes painful periods and affects more than 11% of American women between 15 and 44.
-It is especially common among women age 25-35 and may make getting pregnant harder.
-Several different treatment options can help manage the symptoms and improve your chances of getting pregnant.
+Endometriosis happens when tissue similar to the lining of the uterus grows outside of the uterus where it does not belong.
+It causes painful periods and affects more than 11% of American women.
+It is especially common among women age 25–35, and may impact ones ability to get pregnant.
+Several different treatment options can help manage the symptoms, improve your life, reduce pain, and improve your chances of getting pregnant.

 What is endometriosis?